HoDangCao/OpenCV_ProjEx/README.md

 ```

 ## Projects Included
 Each project includes detailed explanations, code comments, and adjustable parameters for experimentation.
-Check out the `notebook` for more deep understanding!
+Check out the `openCV_projEx.ipynb` notebook for more deep understanding!

 ### Contributing
 Feel free to contribute by adding more OpenCV-based projects or enhancing existing examples.
 Fork the repo, make your changes, and submit a pull request.